Novactive/Nova-eZPlatform-Bundles/README.md

 make installez
 ```

-This will install eZ Platform and all the bundle on top of it.
+This will install eZ Platform and bundles on top of it.

 ## Contribution